JetBrains/amper/docs/Documentation.md

 |-Pot.yaml
 ```

+By convention a single `main.kt` file (case-insensitive) in the source folder is a default entry point for the application.

 In a JVM Pot you can mix Kotlin and Java code:
 ```
 |-src/
 |  |-main.kt